amihaiemil/amihaiemil.github.io/_posts/2017-02-24-each-system-property-a-class.markdown

 affecting one another.
 By the way, I used  a "fake" implementation of Color instead of Mockito or other frameworks.
 I like to do that, if the interfaces are small - then it really makes no sense to bring in all the weight of an entire mocking framework.

-Finally, if you're wondering how to unit test ``SystemColor.read()``, I can only tell you that that's the kind of code due to which code coverage is never 100%.
-And, after all, I think we can safely assume that ``System.getProperty(...)`` runs ok.
+Finally, if you're wondering how to unit test ``SystemColor.read()``, I can only tell you that that's the kind of code due to which coverage is never 100%.
+And, after all, I think we can safely assume that ``System.getProperty(...)`` (being a part of the jdk) runs ok.

 How does your app read system properties?